 Living Room Winter Decor Decorating Ideas

 How do you turn a living room full of Christmas color and decor into a soft and cozy setting?
 Learn to create a warm and cozy winter palette with a few home decor guidelines for color, materials and texture.
-I’m showing you my winter decor decorating ideas for the living room.
+I’m showing you my living room winter decor decorating ideas.

-After packing away the Christmas decorations, getting our home ready for the short winter months is the first task of the new year.
+After packing away the Christmas decorations, getting your home ready for the short winter months is the first task of the new year.

 Now that the house is mostly bare and stripped-down, it’s time to decorate our dining room, living room, kitchen and breakfast room, and bedroom with a warm and cozy look.